halon-extras/eleven/README.md

 - address `string` - Address of the eXpurgate Spamd server.
 The default is `127.0.0.1`.
 - port `number` - TCP port.
 The default is `783`.
+- id `string` - The ID to be logged with the message (see Custom-Connection-ID)
 - senderip `string` - The sender IP.
 - sender `string` - The envelope sender.
 - recipients `array` - The envelope recipients in [this](https://docs.halon.io/hsl/eodonce.html#recipient) format.